ahhz/random-raster/docs/random_raster_driver.md

 ## Example Usage (C++)

 The following C++ example demonstrates how to open a random raster dataset using the custom GDAL format and read some pixel values.
-This example generates a 256x512 raster of GDT_Byte values, with values uniformly distributed between 1 and 6 (inclusive), mimicking a dice roll.
+This example generates a 256x512 raster of Byte values, with values uniformly distributed between 1 and 6 (inclusive), mimicking a dice roll.

 ```cpp
 #include <iostream>